 In addition to the two software packages above, Caltech will also develop and maintain a version of the Forth operating system for the LET and SEP Central MISCs that implements all standard Forth words necessary to implement flight software for LET and SEP Central.
 This Forth system will allow for the use of assembly-language subroutines where necessary for performance considerations.
 Associated with this Forth system, Caltech will develop an API that will enable access to the MISC hardware I/O interfaces.
 A round-robin software multi-tasking environment for the MISC will also be provided.
-All these items (the Forth operating system for the MISC, the I/O API, the multitasking software) are being developed at Caltech for other missions and projects as well as STEREO.
-Therefore the software development plan for these items is not described in this document.
+All these items (the Forth operating system for the MISC, the I/O API, the multitasking software) have been developed at Caltech for other missions and projects in addition to the STEREO SEP project.
+The plans for adaptation and testing of these software modules for STEREO SEP are covered by this document.
 Detailed software requirements for LET and SEP Central are defined in the LET and SEP Central Software Requirements document (Reference 4).
+A short summary of the major requirements is given below.